luxzg/3CX-XAPI_examples/README.md

 ```

 # 3CX Call Control API
 I want to be clear that I did NOT USE and DO NOT PLAN to use this API.
-Documentation was updated yesterday so it should be OK.
+Documentation was updated recently (mid March 2025) so it should be OK.
 I am providing links here for the sake of completeness.

 URLs:
 - https://www.3cx.com/docs/call-control-api/